TatuLund/vaadin-create23/docs/DataExport.PRD.md

 - Use UTF-8 encoding.
 - Include header row.
 - Timestamps serialized as ISO-8601.
-- Monetary and numeric values serialized in machine-friendly format (dot decimal separator).
+- Monetary `BigDecimal` values are serialized using locale decimal separator.
+- CSV field separator is locale-driven: locales with comma decimal separator use semicolon (`;`), and locales with dot decimal separator use comma (`,`).
 - Nullable purchase fields (for example pending `decided_at`, `decision_reason`, nullable approver fields if applicable) must be serialized as empty string.

 ## 8.3 Escaping